JoeKnittel/joeknittel.github.io/_posts/2021-02-05-Setting-Up-R-and-Configuring.md

     ## 10 OKALOOSA COUNTY  658196224.
 832855891.
 0.265

-It looks like there’s a special focus on policies in Orlando, Florida, since Orlando is not a county, and its percent change in TIV was higher than that of any county in the state.
+It looks like there’s a special focus on policies in Orlando, Florida, since Orlando is not a county and its percent change in TIV was higher than that of any county in the state.

 Let’s now get an idea of the distribution of percent increase in TIV